BomberQLF/Advent-of-code-2024/README.md

 ## License

-gitThis project is licensed under the MIT License.
+This project is licensed under the MIT License.
 Feel free to use, modify, and share the code as per the license terms.